Links

 A discusson forum, pictures, and more.
 Cool logo, too

-OTS Members Jennifer and Mike offer audio, interconnect, and power equipment "reaching ever upward to the Nth degree of performance" with JENA LABS and JENAtek
+OTS Members Jennifer and Mike offer audio, interconnect, and power equipment "reaching ever upward to the Nth degree of performance" with JENA LABS

 With twelve events per year, LAOCAS covers all interests including the latest and newest equipment, vintage and classic gear, top mods to improve stock components, software and equipment swap meets, and latest in amateur and professional recording techniques